I travel, write, give Shiatsu, drift, make art and walk.

 Later the same year, I sailed to Spain, again exchanging bed and board for Shiatsu, to visit Zaragoza, Seville, and walk a further 10 days of the Via de la Plata, this time from Seville to Mérida.
 As always, I walked alone and carried my own backpack.

 In September 2017 I attended the European Shiatsu Congress in Vienna, sharing my Shiatsu with kind people who were willing to offer me bed, board and boots.
-I walked the Via Sacra pilgrimage from Vienna to Mariazell, Austria (I am honoured it was featured in the Wanderlust Journal), visited the city of Graz, trekked round the Worthersee, walked in the Italian and Swiss alps, climbed a mountain near the Black Forest, Germany; and wandered along part of the Alsace wine route in France.
+I walked the Via Sacra from Vienna to Mariazell, Austria (I am honoured that it was featured in the Wanderlust Journal), visited the city of Graz, trekked round the Worthersee, walked in the Italian and Swiss alps, climbed a mountain near the Black Forest, Germany; and wandered along part of the Alsace wine route in France.